Your Personal Stag Do Expert

 District IX - Ferencváros

 At Pest’s southernmost tip, district 9 is off the radar for many tourists to the city.
 While not an obvious hit with visitors, locals revel in the colourful if rough-around-the-edges area with its pop up bars and restaurants.
 District 9 is perhaps better known these days though as the craft beer district.
 Billing itself as the first craft beer bar in Eastern Europe, Élesztőház brewhouse in particular, with its rooftop courtyard and extensive tap-list, flies the flag for the district.t.

 District V - Belváros-Lipótváros

-The true heart of the city, Belváros is home to most of Budapest’s star attractions, including the palatial Hungarian Parliament building, poignant ‘Shoes on the Danube’ Holocaust memorial, iconic Chain Bridge and grandiose St Stephen’s Basilica.
+The true heart of the city, Belváros is home to most of Budapest’s star attractions worth shoehorning in if you have time between drinking and activities, including the palatial Hungarian Parliament building, poignant ‘Shoes on the Danube’ Holocaust memorial, iconic Chain Bridge and grandiose St Stephen’s Basilica.
 Its architectural and historic charms aside, the upmarket district is a busy thoroughfare for locals and tourists alike.
 And much like district 7, Belváros shows off a different side at night with local haunts, bars, clubs and restaurants offering a night to remember.

 District I - Várkerület

 Due to its terrain, district 1 is the best place to go for sweeping panoramic views of the city from the ramparts of Buda Castle or the Fisherman’s Bastion.
 Busier during the day with tourists flocking to ride its funicular railway, sit in its cozy cafes and stroll its cobblestone laneways, this mostly residential area is worth a look in for the views of Pest alone.

 Top 5 Unique Budapest Stag Ideas

 Here are the best stag activities you can do in Budapest